-Sadly, 2022 has already seen at least 12 transgender people fatally shot or killed by other violent means.
+Sadly, 2022 saw at least 41 transgender and gender non-conforming people fatally shot or killed by other violent means.
 We say “at least” because too often these stories go unreported — or misreported.
 In previous years, the majority of these people were Black and Latinx transgender women.

 These victims, like all of us, are loving partners, parents, family members, friends and community members.
 They worked, went to school and attended houses of worship.
 They were real people — people who did not deserve to have their lives taken from them.